bkovari/football-score-monitor/README.md

 # Football Monitor
 This repository includes a football score monitoring software.
 The program was made for a home assignment for Image Processing and Graphics subject in University of Obuda John von Neumann Faculty of Informatics.
 The software was written in Python 2.7 using _pytesseract_ and _OpenCV 3.4_ libraries.

+The program assumes video material from https://www.youtube.com/watch?v=0yq3gsTr7H4

 ## Prerequisites
 First Tesseract OCR (Optical Character Recognition) software has to be installed.
 Here you can download the compatible